Kathy Brock: Career

 Before joining ABC 7 Chicago, Brock spent six years as an anchor/reporter at KUTV-TV in Salt Lake City, Utah.
 She also worked at KBCI-TV in Boise, Idaho; KEPR-TV, in Pasco, Washington; and KWSU-TV in Pullman, Washington.

 Brock joined WLS-TV in 1990 as a co-anchor of the morning newscast with Alan Krashesky.
 From 1993 - 1998, she co-anchored the 6 pm newscast with Floyd Kalber.
-Since 1998, she has co-anchored it with Alan Krashesky.
+Since 1998, she has co-anchored it with Krashesky.
 In 2003, after Diann Burns left ABC 7, Brock was promoted to the 10 pm newscast alongside Ron Magers.
 This is currently the No. 1 rated and most watched newscast in Chicago.
-After 13 years together, Magers retired in May 2016 and Brock teamed up at 10 with Alan Krashesky.
+After 13 years together, Magers retired in May 2016 and Brock teamed up at 10 with her previous co-anchor Krashesky.

+On May 30, 2018, media critic Robert Feder reported that Brock is stepping away from ABC7 after 28 years at the station.
+In her note to colleagues, she said "I want to explore other passions and see what life's like off the night shift."
+On June 12, 2018, current 5pm and 7pm anchor and 10pm contributing anchor Cheryl Burton was named Brock's successor on the 10pm show.
+11am and 4pm anchor Judy Hsu was named the new 6pm anchor.